Skip to content ↓

 Not only does this course provide access to those wishing to attend traditional drama and theatre schools, but it also offers access to a wide range of university and career paths.

-More traditional university offer drama as a stand-alone subject where students can home in on their skills and practices developed at further education.
+More traditional universities offer drama as a stand-alone subject where students can home in on their skills and practices developed at further education.
 Also, an A-Level in drama will aid with English Literature studies at higher education where students will continue to analyse and evaluate set texts.

 If students wish to continue their theatrical training, then performing arts/drama schools are the ideal route.
 Students here will be starting their professional journeys, whether that be on or off-stage, and they will be continuing to use skills developed at A-Level.